Sit Down (song)

 "Sit Down" is a song by English band James, originally released in June 1989 by Rough Trade Records.
 In its eight-and-a-half-minute original form, the song reached number 77 in the UK Singles Chart and was ranked number eight in John Peel's end of year BBC Radio 1 show Festive Fifty of 1989.

 After experiencing success as part of the Madchester music scene, a new version was released in March 1991 that was shorter and with new lyrics.
 Released via Fontana Records, "Sit Down" reached number two on the UK Singles Chart, spending three weeks there.
 It was the 20th best-selling single of 1991 in the UK.
+A remix by Apollo 440 was released as a standalone single in 1998, reaching No.7 in the band's native UK.

 In 2013, the song placed fourth in a poll by BBC Radio 2 and the Official Charts Company to find the greatest track to miss out on the number-one spot in the UK charts.
 In the same year, James performed the song with Peter Kay for Comic Relief.
 On 30 March 2017 a version of the song was used in the promo of the seventh season of the hit HBO series Game of Thrones.